JDallimore99/DevSecOps/Chapter Notes/Chapter 3: Secure SDLC and CICD Pipelines.md

 1. A pipeline is a system consisting of one or more stages to continously integrate/delivery/deploy software
 2. A stage (build,test,deploy) is a combination of jobs to achieve goal of a stage
 3. Jobs in a stage are run in parallel and on success, the pipeline moves on to the next stage.
 If one of the jobs fails, the next stage is not (usually)  executed

+## Shared gitlab runners vs Dedicated gitlab runners?
+CI/CD systems are built on client and server architecture.
+There is a server(master) component which oversees projects, manages jobs and delegates job(s) to respective clients(runners).
+Runners (clients) takes care of running the job(s) and reporting back the status of the job.
+Runners (also known as slaves) can be shared among different projects or very specific to a project.
+### Shared Runners
+Shared runners run jobs which are generic in nature or not tied to a particular environment.
+By default, runners are shared unless you make them specific to a particular job.
+### Dedicated Runners
+Dedicated runners/slaves are an important concept from a DevSecOps Engineer's perspective as it will allow us to delegate security scans to a particular runner.
+For example, most security tools like Checkmarx, Fortify are hardware bound(tied to Mac/CPU etc.,) and can't be moved easily to a different system.
+So if you want to run a scan on a specific hardware tied slave, you have to use a dedicated runner.
+Dedicated runners can also be categorised based on programming languages(python, ruby, java), build tools (docker) and available hardware resources(RAM, CPU, HDD).